Senate Committee Recommends Funding WORK Act and Finalizing Valuation Regulations; House Does Not

 The WORK Act of 2022 directed the DOL to create an Employee Ownership Initiative office to provide education on employee ownership (which it has now done) and authorized $50 million in funding over five years, starting in fiscal year 2025, for state employee ownership outreach and education programs.
 Although the WORK Act authorized the expenditures for the state programs, funding comes through a separate appropriation process.

 The WORK Act authorized $4 million for the first year of the program, increasing each year over five years.
 The $2 million would be a modest start but could lead to larger appropriations down the road.
+The Senate committee report also urged the DOL to issue updated valuation guidelines for ESOPs.
+The DOL has indicated this is a priority issue and expects regulations to come out in early 2026.

-The report language is below:
+The Senate committee report language is below:

 Employee Ownership Initiative.—The Committee recommendation includes $2,000,000 for grants authorized by section 346(d) of the SECURE 2.0 Act of 2022.
 Funds will be used to establish and expand employee ownership programs authorized by such section.
 The Committee expects the Employee Benefits Security Administration to provide subject matter assistance to ETA as it develops and administers this grant program.